 The brain and the ovaries are in a state of continuous communication.
 This ovarian-brain feedback loop is essential for regulating physiological functions.
 When this loop gets disrupted due to hormonal fluctuations, the pituitary gland (a small hormone-secreting gland located at the base of the brain) releases extra follicle stimulating hormone (FSH) to the ovaries.
 This can trigger or exacerbate migraine headaches, especially in women who are already prone to them.

 There are also contributory factors (which may or may not be menopause related) that can act as triggers or worsen migraine headaches, like stress, anxiety, lack of sleep, hot flashes, night sweats and changes in menstrual pattern.
+Certain medications or underlying health conditions can also cause migraine.

 We all have headaches from time to time.
 A headache is just that, an ache in the head.
 But migraine is more than an ache in the head.
 Migraine is a condition in which you get severe recurring headaches that disrupt your everyday life.